TUJ Tuition Payment

 Available Methods of Payment

-Payments for TUJ tuition and fees can be made using the following three methods:
+Payments for TUJ tuition and fees can be made using any of the following methods:

-- Credit card via the link on the tuition and fee statement or invoice sent to students directly through their TUmail.
+- By Credit card.
+Payment by Visa or MasterCard can be made via the link on the tuition and fee statement/invoice sent to students directly through their TUmail.

 - By bank transfer.
-Please see the bank account information below.
+Please see the bank account information below (also available on the statement/invoice).

 Bank Fees and Charges